-- You may find it helpul to contact other patients with lupus to share experiences or learn from each other - you can contact LUPUS UK, which is a charity that supports people with lupus (01708 731251) or ask a member of your medical team.
-All of these calls will be treated in confidence. - Talk to your doctor, nurse or other members of the medical team in confidence.
+You may find it helpul to contact other patients with lupus to share experiences or learn from each other - you can contact LUPUS UK, which is a charity that supports people with lupus (01708 731251) or ask a member of your medical team.
+All of these calls will be treated in confidence.

+- Talk to your doctor, nurse or other members of the medical team in confidence.
 Knowing your medical team knows how you feel and that you're not alone can be helpful.
 It may be possible for them to arrange for you to see a psychologist or meet other patients with lupus. - Continue to be involved in the activities you enjoy, but also look for other interests, which may use less energy.
 You shouldn't have to give up sports or other activities in or outside of school, although occasionally you may not be well enough to take part.
 It is important to change as little as possible in your normal routine.
 Feeling good about yourself can help lessen negative emotions you may feel.
-Here are some ideas on how to look and feel better: - Cover skin rash with makeup/foundation there are specialist services that can help you (see Changing Faces in the contact listings at the end). - Use special cleansers and soaps to help your acne.
-If these don't work speak to your doctor who can prescribe a stronger cream. - If your hair is thinning use a mild shampoo, try not to wash your hair every day, and don't use rubber bands or clips that may pull your hair.
-Avoid colouring your hair and using heated appliances (e.g. hair straighteners) too often. - If your face looks a little rounder due to prednisolone try a hairstyle that pulls attention from the cheek and jaw area.
+Here are some ideas on how to look and feel better: - Cover skin rash with makeup/foundation there are specialist services that can help you (see Changing Faces in the contact listings at the end).

+- If your hair is thinning use a mild shampoo, try not to wash your hair every day, and don't use rubber bands or clips that may pull your hair.
+Avoid colouring your hair and using heated appliances (e.g. hair straighteners) too often. - If your face looks a little rounder due to prednisolone try hairstyle that pulls attention from the cheek and jaw area.
 You can get advice on styles, which would suit you from most hairdressers. - Recognise your strengths and be proud of yourself living with a long-term condition is not easy.
 Make a list of all the positive things you can think about yourself.
-Ask others to help you. - Have a "cheer up" box to help lift your spirits with your favourite music, dvd, photos, etc things which you enjoy and mean a lot to you.
+Ask others to help you. - Have a "cheer up" box to help lift your spirits with your favourite music, dvd, photos, etc - things which you enjoy and mean a lot to you.